 Credential Hunting

-# Linux — find stored credentials
+# Linux — search for stored credentials in config and history files

 find / -name "*.conf" 2>/dev/null | xargs grep -l "password"